mranest/digsig/README.md

 digsig
 ======

-Digital Signature tools, or digsig, are an applet and a verifier, enabling an end-to-end digital signature worlflow.
+Digital Signature tools: an applet and a verifier, enabling an end-to-end digital signature worlflow.
 The exact algorithm used is configurable, as is the way the plaintext is constructed.